pawel-wzietek/IODevices/README.md

 each containing both a library and a test project.

+##### Python bindings

+The notebook _iodevclr.ipynb_ in the 'Python' directory shows how to call the library functions from Python, using the _PythonNET_ package.
+For me it worked well under Jupyter however I had some problems to import the latest version (as of 2025) of PythonNET under Spyder.

 ### Derivative work and third party implementations

 I got quite a lot of feedback from people who have been succesfully using this code however I don't know how many of them have modified or extended it.
 One documented case is the app WinGPIB by Ian Johnston: